Back to home page click here

 The idea of political parties first took form in Britain and the Conservative Party claims to be the oldest political party in the world.
 Political parties began to form during the English civil wars of the 1640s and 1650s.
 First, there were Royalists and Parliamentarians; then Tories and Whigs.
 Whereas the Whigs wanted to curtail the power of the monarch, the Tories - today the Conservatives - were seen as the patriotic party.

-- The Conservative Party (frequently called the Tories) – the centre-Right party currently led by David Cameron
+- The Conservative Party (frequently called the Tories) - the centre-Right party, currently led by Rishi Sunak, which for the previous 14 years has been in government either in coalition (2010-2015) or alone (2015-2024).
+The Conservatives won 121 seats.

-- The Liberal Democrat Party (known as the Lib Dems) – the centrist, libertarian party currently led by Nick Clegg
+- The Liberal Democrat Party (known as the Lib Dems) - the centrist, libertarian party, led by Ed Davey, which was the junior member of the Coalition Government of 2010-2015.
+The Lib Dems won 72 seats.

-In addition to these three main parties, there are some much smaller UK parties (notably the UK Independence Party and the Green Party) and some parties which operate specifically in Scotland (the Scottish Nationalist Party), Wales (Plaid Cymru) or Northern Ireland (such as Sinn Fein for the nationalists and the Democratic Unionist Party for the loyalists).
+In addition to these parties, there are some parties which operate specifically in Scotland (the Scottish Nationalist Party), Wales (Plaid Cymru) or Northern Ireland (such as the Democratic Unionist Party for the loyalists and Sinn Fein for the nationalists).

 Each political party chooses its leader in a different way, but all involve all the Members of Parliament of the party and all the individual members of that party.
-The leader of the political party with the largest number of members in the House of Commons becomes the Prime Minster (formally at the invitation of the Queen).
+By convention, the leader of the political party with the largest number of members in the House of Commons becomes the Prime Minster (formally at the invitation of the monarch).

 Political parties are an all-important feature of the British political system because:

-- It is virtually impossible for someone to be elected to the House of Commons without being a member of an established political party.
+- It is very difficult for someone to be elected to the House of Commons without being a member of an established political party.

 - All political parties strongly 'whip' their elected members which means that, on the vast majority of issues, Members of Parliament of the same party vote as a 'block'.

-Having said this, the influence of the three main political parties is not as dominant as it was in the 1940s and 1950s because:
+Having said this, at least until the 2017 and 2019 general elections, the influence of the three main UK political parties has not been as dominant as it was in the 1940s and 1950s because:

-- Voters are much less 'tribal', supporting the same party at every election, and much more likely to 'float, voting for different partie at successive elections.
+- Voters are much less 'tribal', not supporting the same party at every election, and much more likely to 'float', voting for different parties at successive elections.

 In the British political system, there is a broad consensus between the major parties on: